mytestFST/WeatherGeoCodeForFetch/README.md

       - "28277"
       - "Charlotte, NC" "91011" "Tampa, FL"
 - Note: The API key is hardcoded within the program to minimize complexity.

-The Utilit can be found here at the binary location where the test project is, Example : <your-download folder>\WeatherGeoCodeForFetch\WeatherGeoCodeForFetch\GeoCodeUtilityTestsProject\bin\Debug\net472
+The Utility can be found here at the binary location where the test project is, Example : <your-download folder>\WeatherGeoCodeForFetch\WeatherGeoCodeForFetch\##GeoCodeUtilityTestsProject\bin\Debug\net472

 - Example Usage:
       geocodeUtility "Charlotte, NC"